COVID-19, persistent stress create school staff shortages, unions say | CBC News

 COVID-19, persistent stress create school staff shortages, unions say

-Ottawa's largest school board says some classes have been closed due to ongoing staff shortages and unions blame the sixth wave of COVID-19, plus the built-up stress for education workers after two years of a pandemic.
+Ottawa's largest school board says some classes have been closed due to ongoing staff shortages.
+Unions blame the sixth wave of COVID-19, plus the built-up stress for education workers after two years of a pandemic.

-The Ottawa-Carleton District School Board (OCDSB) reported 14 classes closed Tuesday and advocates say at least some of which are caused by the sixth wave of COVID-19.
+The Ottawa-Carleton District School Board (OCDSB) reported 14 classes closed Tuesday and advocates say at least some are caused by the sixth wave of COVID-19.

 "There's a big problem, and so they've had to be really creative in either putting classes together or having students all together in a space," she said.